ForceGT/Tata-Sky-IPTV/README.md

 - The license url following the `#KODIPROP:inputstream.adaptive.license_key=` field
 - The license url and the channel url are the only two fields needed to play the channel

-## App

-- You can simply use the android app in your mobile phone or TV, login and then generate an m3u
-- The app can be found [here](static/app.apk)
-- Note that you have to generate a new playlist before the exploit time, that is mentioned in the app, or just one day for simplicity